 What Is A Partnership?

-The key difference between the two is that a joint venture focuses on a single goal, whereas a partnership is formed with the vision of a long-term business journey, and the losses or liabilities of the business will be personally tied to the partners.
+The key difference between the two structures is that while a joint venture focuses on a specific, often short-term goal with separate liabilities, a partnership is founded on a long-term business journey where financial risks and losses are shared among the partners.

 Pros Of A Partnership